GIDOO-code/Sudoku_Solver_Generator-v2/brief__Manual__.md

 - "SolveUp" solves to the complete.
 - "InitialState" returns to the initial state
 A description of the applied algorithm is shown in the box above.
-Indicates the number of applied algorithms is shown in the box bellow.
+The box below shows the number of algorithms applied

 ![](images/Manual/Manual_21Solve2.png)